grunch/loopd-async/README.md

       max_prepay_amt: <Maximum amount of the swap fee that may be charged as a prepayment Number>
       max_miner_fee: <Maximum in on-chain fees that we are willing to spent Number>
       loop_out_channel: <The channel to loop out String>
+      conf_target: <The confirmation target that should be used by the swap server Number>
     }

     @returns